tmcw/mapmakers-cheatsheet/README.md

         - If it's tons of data, use [CartoDB and torque](http://blog.cartodb.com/post/66687861735/torque-is-live-try-it-on-your-cartodb-maps-today)
       - Multivariate data: like counts of different species or ethnicities
         - Make a [dot density map](http://demographics.coopercenter.org/DotMap/index.html) with [englewood](https://github.com/newsapps/englewood)
+  - Lines
+    - Small amounts of data: use [Leaflet](http://leafletjs.com/)
+    - Lots of data, or need line labels (are they streets?)?
+Use [TileMill](https://www.mapbox.com/tilemill/)
+    - Tons of data, and you don't need line labels?
+Use [datamaps](https://github.com/ericfischer/datamaps).
   - Raster
     - Render a map with [TileMill](https://www.mapbox.com/tilemill/) and use the tiles in Leaflet
   - Names of places, like countries